How to Answer “Why Should We Hire You?” During a Finance Interview

 Common mistakes to avoid

-Even strong candidates make predictable mistakes when answering.
+Even strong candidates make predictable mistakes when answering the question "why should we hire you for this position?".
 Knowing what not to do helps you stand out.
 Watch out for these patterns:

 Being too generic